Today's Holidays for January 25

 1945 First U.S. city to fluoridate its water Grand Rapids, Michigan.

-1944 First woman Anglican priest Miss Florence Tim-Oi Lee is ordained in China; the war had brought on a shortage of male priests.
+1944 First Woman Anglican Priest Florence Li Tim-Oi is ordained in China; the Japanese invasion during World War II had created a shortage of male priests in China.

 1924 First winter Olympics The games begin in Chamonix, France.
 Some of the new categories included speed skating, cross-country skiing, and ski jumping.